-Galaxy S20 vs Galaxy S9: What Buyers Need to Know
+Galaxy S20 vs Galaxy S9: Should You Upgrade?

 Android

-Galaxy S20 vs Galaxy S9: What Buyers Need to Know
+Galaxy S20 vs Galaxy S9: Should You Upgrade?

-This guide compares Samsung’s upcoming Galaxy S20 to the older Galaxy S9 for those that want to switch.
+This guide compares Samsung’s latest Galaxy S20 to the older Galaxy S9 for those looking to switch.
 Now that the Galaxy S9 is a few years old upgrading to Samsung’s new phone is something many owners will consider.

-Now that we know the Galaxy S20 (renamed from Galaxy S11) is coming in early February and in three different sizes, here’s what potential buyers need to know.
+Samsung recently unveiled a bigger, better, faster Galaxy S20 that now comes in three sizes, giving you plenty of options in terms of screen sizes, price, or specs.
+That said, they’re all a lot bigger than the Galaxy S9, and even bigger than the S9+.

-Samsung made all the screens bigger, added more cameras, and extended battery life with the Galaxy S20 series.
+This year everything is bigger and better.
+From adding four cameras to the back, and extended battery life with the Galaxy S20 series.
 This comparison goes over all the areas that improved and what’s new so you know what to expect from the Galaxy S20.

 |Galaxy S20